Archibald McCall (1734–1814): American Revolutionary War

 The American Revolutionary War began on April 19, 1775 (with the shot heard round the world of the Battles of Lexington and Concord).
 McCall was suspected of supplying Virginia's royal governor Lord Dunmore's troops with food.
 He was exonerated of the charge that he joined Lord Dunmore by the Essex Committee of Safety in 1775.

-McCall sailed to Great Britain in September 1775, with the intention of visiting with his daughters who went to Scotland in 1773.
+McCall sailed to Britain in September 1775, with the intention of visiting with his daughters who went to Scotland in 1773.
 He thought that the war would not last longer than six months and left his business affairs in the hands of William Shedden and his cousin George McCall.
-All of it was left to George, though, after Shedden was determined to be a British sympathizer and was ordered out of the country by the Essex Court on January 30, 1777.
-Parliament enacted a law that prevented people from freely traveling from Britain to the American colonies.
+All of it was left to George, though, after Shedden was determined to be a Loyalist and was ordered out of the country by the Essex Court on January 30, 1777.
+Parliament enacted a law that prevented people from freely traveling from Britain to the Thirteen Colonies.
 McCall remained in Britain during the war because he could not get permission to return to Virginia.
 In that time, one of his daughters died of a fever in London on December 15, 1777.
 Not being able to return to Virginia presented risks to his business interests and the inheritance his daughter Catharine Flood McCall was to receive upon the death of her maternal grandfather Dr. Flood.
 To support himself and Catharine, he and a partner founded an underwriting business in London.
 His partner died, leaving him indebted to the partner's heirs.
 He put up his estate in Virginia as security.

 In 1783, he petitioned to return to Virginia, in which he stated that he had sent his daughters to Glasgow to receive a proper education near his relatives and as the result of a disagreement with his father-in-law.
 He chartered the first ship that left from London for America after the end of the war.
 McCall then began to reclaim his estate, beginning with his house in Tappahannock.
 In the winter of 1785–1786, a relative, Robert Hunter and his friend Joseph Hadwell, stayed with the McCalls and both sought to court Catharine, but she rejected both men.

 Personal life

 McCall married Katherine Flood, the daughter of Nicholas Flood, a wealthy planter and physician, and Elizabeth Peachey Flood.
-The Floods lived three miles from Farnham, Virginia on the Cedar Grove estate.
+The Floods lived three miles from Farnham, Virginia, on the Cedar Grove estate.
 In 1763, McCall purchased land along the Rappahannock River in Tappahannock and built a house there, known as Brockenbrough House or Brockenbrough-McCall House.
 William Buckland was the architect and master builder for the house.

-Katherine gave birth to Catharine Flood McCall on December 25, 1766 and died in January 1767 due to complications of the birth.
+Katherine gave birth to Catharine Flood McCall on December 25, 1766, and died in January 1767 due to complications of the birth.
 She is buried at Farnham Church in Richmond County, Virginia.
 Their two daughters, Catharine age 6 and Elizabeth age 8, were sent in 1773 to Britain to be educated.
 He had intended to go with them, but it took longer than he expected to get his business affairs in order.